|The Frankfurt-Tipp rating:|

 |Production country:||USA 2013|

-He was the embodiment of the anti-apartheid movement and a symbol of peace: Nelson Mandela, who died at the beginning of December, was an important and influential man not only for his country, but for world politics as a whole.
-He has shown the world how strong peaceful resistance can be and that human will can overcome much when forgiveness triumphs over revenge.
-Based on Mandela's autobiography, director Justin Chadwick ("The Queen's Sister") has staged the rousing portrait of a great man.
+He was the embodiment of the anti-apartheid movement and a symbol of peace: Nelson Mandela, who died at the beginning of December, was an important and formative man not only for his country but for world politics as a whole.
+He showed the world how strong peaceful resistance can be and that human will can overcome many things when forgiveness triumphs over revenge.
+Based on Mandela's autobiography, director Justin Chadwick (The Queen's Sister) has directed this stirring portrait of a great man.

-Also the other actors, above all Naomie Harris as Winnie Mandela, deliver performances that are beyond all doubt.
-It's mainly the actors who make for some very intense and stirring moments in the movie.
-Unfortunately, the staging itself cannot quite keep up.
-The whole thing seems too much like a conventional biopic, which at times comes along a bit smooth and with its somewhat too intrusive film music wants to create an exaggerated sentimentality, which the film wouldn't have needed at all.
-Because the biography of Nelson Mandela and the history of his country are moving enough to require such musical support.
+The other actors, most notably Naomie Harris as Winnie Mandela, also deliver performances that are beyond reproach.
+It is the actors, above all, who provide some very intense and stirring moments in the film.
+Unfortunately, the production itself can't quite keep up.
+The whole thing seems too much like a conventional biopic, which comes across a bit smooth in places and tries to create excessive sentimentality with its somewhat too intrusive film music, which the film wouldn't have needed at all.
+Because the biography of Nelson Mandela and the history of his country are moving enough that it would have needed such a musical support.

 An article by Frankfurt-Tipp